Knight Island

 Knight Island (64°55′S 64°1′W) is an island 1.5 nmi long, lying 1 nmi west of Reeve Island in the Wauwermans Islands, in the Wilhelm Archipelago, Antarctica.
-The island was shown on an Argentine government chart of 1950.
+The island was shown on an Argentinian government chart of 1950.
 It was named by the UK Antarctic Place-Names Committee in 1958 after The Knight, one of the characters in Chaucer's The Canterbury Tales.